 This statement shows the in-year movement of reserves, analysed into 'usable reserves' and 'unusable reserves' (see section 3.2).
 The Total Comprehensive Income and Expenditure from the CIES is added to the opening balance for the year.
 Adjustments are then made to reflect the statutory amounts required to be charged to the General Fund Balance and the HRA for Council Tax setting and dwellings rent setting purposes, to arrive at the Net Increase / Decrease before Transfers to Earmarked Reserves.
-The Council then has discretion to earmark General Fund Reserves for specific purposes as shown by the Transfers to / from Earmarked Reserves line.
+The Council then has discretion to earmark General Fund Reserves line.
 The General Fund and Earmarked General Fund in total form the statutory General Fund.